 Treatment of acute flares

-Nonsteroidal anti-inflammatory drugs (NSAIDs) Nonsteroidal anti-inflammatory drugs (NSAIDs) Rheumatoid arthritis (RA) is a chronic systemic autoimmune disease that primarily involves the joints.
-RA causes damage mediated by cytokines, chemokines, and metalloproteases.
-Characteristically... read more are effective in treating acute flares and are generally well-tolerated.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) Nonopioid Analgesics Nonopioid and opioid analgesics are the main drugs used to treat pain.
+Antidepressants, antiseizure drugs, and other central nervous system (CNS)–active drugs may also be used for chronic or... read more are effective in treating acute flares and are generally well-tolerated.
 However, they can have adverse effects, including gastrointestinal upset or bleeding, hyperkalemia, increases in creatinine, and fluid retention.
 Older and dehydrated patients are at particular risk, especially if there is a history of renal disease.
-Virtually any NSAID used in anti-inflammatory (high) doses is effective and is likely to exert an analgesic effect in a few hours.
+Virtually any NSAID used in anti-inflammatory (high) doses is effective and is likely to exert an analgesic effect beginning within a few hours.
 Treatment should be continued for several days after the pain and signs of inflammation have resolved to prevent relapse.

-Oral colchicine, a traditional therapy, often produces a dramatic response if begun soon after the onset of symptoms; it is most effective if started within 12 to 24 hours of an acute flare.
-A dose of 1.2 mg can be followed with 0.6 mg 1 hour later; joint pain tends to decrease after 12 to 24 hours and sometimes ceases within 3 to 7 days, but usually continued dosing is needed to achieve resolution.
-If colchicine is tolerated, 0.6 to 1.2 mg once/day can be continued as the flare subsides.
-Renal insufficiency and drug interactions, especially with clarithromycin, may warrant reduction of dosage or use of other treatments.
+Oral colchicine, a traditional therapy, produces a dramatic response in some patients if begun soon after the onset of symptoms; it is most effective if started within 12 to 24 hours of an acute flare.
+A dose of 1.2 mg can be followed with 0.6 mg 1 hour later; joint pain tends to decrease after 12 to 24 hours and sometimes ceases within 3 to 7 days, but continued dosing is generally needed to achieve resolution, which may take time.
+If colchicine is tolerated, 0.6 to 1.2 mg once a day can be continued as the flare subsides.
+Renal insufficiency and drug interactions, especially with clarithromycin and some statins, may warrant reduction of dosage or use of other treatments.
 Gastrointestinal upset and diarrhea are common adverse effects.

 IV colchicine is no longer available in the US.

 Corticosteroids are used to treat acute flares.
 Aspiration of affected joints, followed by instillation of corticosteroid ester crystal suspension, is very effective, particularly for monarticular symptoms; prednisolone tebutate 4 to 40 mg or prednisolone acetate 5 to 25 mg can be used, with dose depending on the size of the affected joint.
-Oral prednisone (about 0.5 mg/kg once/day), IM or IV corticosteroids, or single-dose adrenocorticotropic hormone (ACTH) 80 U IM is also very effective, particularly if multiple joints are involved.
-As with NSAID therapy, corticosteroids should be continued until after the flare fully resolves to prevent relapse.
+Oral prednisone (about 0.5 mg/kg once a day), IM or IV corticosteroids, or single-dose adrenocorticotropic hormone (ACTH) 80 U IM is effective, particularly if multiple joints are involved.
+As with NSAID therapy, corticosteroids should be continued for a few days after the flare fully resolves to prevent relapse.

 If monotherapy is ineffective or doses (eg, of NSAIDs) are limited by toxicity, colchicine can be combined with NSAIDs or corticosteroids.

 In addition to NSAIDs or corticosteroids, supplementary analgesics, rest, ice application, and splinting of the inflamed joint may be helpful.
 If patients are taking urate-lowering drugs when an acute flare begins, the drugs should be continued at the same dose; dose adjustments are deferred until the flare has subsided.
-There is no contraindication to lowering serum urate levels during an acute flare if appropriate antiinflammatory therapy is being provided.
+There is no contraindication to initiating urate-lowering therapy during an acute flare if appropriate antiinflammatory therapy is being provided.

 If corticosteroids, colchicine, and NSAIDs are contraindicated or ineffective, an IL-1 antagonist, such as anakinra, can be used.
 Anakinra may hasten resolution of a flare and shorten the hospital stay of a patient with multiple comorbidities that limit the use of the other drugs.
-Anakinra is typically given as 100 mg subcutaneously once/day until symptoms resolve.
+Anakinra is typically given as 100 mg subcutaneously once a day until symptoms resolve.
 Anakinra has the advantage of not affecting glucose levels or renal function or causing fluid retention and can be used in a patient with an active infection that is being appropriately treated.
 Due to practical considerations (eg, cost), anakinra is not typically used to treat acute gout flares in the outpatient setting.

 Prevention of recurrent flares

-The frequency of acute flares is reduced by taking 0.6 mg of colchicine once or twice a day (maximum 1.2 mg per day depending on tolerance and severity).
+The frequency of acute flares is reduced by taking 0.6 mg of colchicine once or twice a day (maximum 1.2 mg per day depending on tolerance and renal function).
 An extra two 0.6-mg tablets of colchicine taken at the first suggestion of a flare may abort flares.
-If the patient is taking prophylactic doses of colchicine and has had higher doses of colchicine to treat an acute flare within the past 2 weeks, an NSAID should be used instead to try to abort the flare.
+If the patient is taking prophylactic doses of colchicine and has taken higher doses of colchicine to treat an acute flare within the past 2 weeks, an NSAID or corticosteroid should be used instead to try to abort the flare.

 Lowering the serum urate level

 Colchicine, NSAIDs, and corticosteroids do not retard the progressive joint damage caused by tophi, because they do not lower the serum urate level.
-Joint damage can be prevented and, if present, reversed with urate-lowering drugs.
+Joint damage can be prevented and, if present, may be reversed with urate-lowering drugs.
 Tophaceous deposits are resorbed by lowering serum urate or dissolved with uricase replacement therapy.
-Maintaining a serum urate level below the saturation point (target is usually < 6 mg/dL [0.4 mmol/L]) will ultimately decrease the frequency of acute arthritic flares as the deposits are dissolved.
+Maintaining a serum urate level below the saturation point (target is usually < 6 mg/dL [< 0.35 mmol/L]) will ultimately decrease the frequency of acute arthritic flares as the deposits are dissolved.
 This decrease is accomplished by

 Blocking urate production with xanthine oxidase inhibitors (XOI) (allopurinol or febuxostat)